4-31 January 2016

 Besides using one single type of sound, the mechanical design of a Monad had to look elementary like as well, where only the necessary parts for it to function are visible.

-I implemented Leibniz’ idea of the Monads having a pre-established harmony in the programming of the composition where each unit is in a sense pre-programmed, even when coincidence is involved: as a whole they seem to interact with each other, but actually they contain each their own behaviour that doesn’t have anything to do with the interaction between them.
+I implemented Leibniz’ idea of the Monads having a pre-established harmony in programming the composition where each unit is in a sense pre-programmed, even when coincidence is involved: as a whole they seem to interact with each other, but actually they contain each their own behaviour that doesn’t have anything to do with the interaction between them.

 I noticed that an object oriented approach was needed for the development of this piece in order to control each unit more from a meta level in which the entities could move freely in a system of conditions.
-A way of working I was not yet familiar with before, but a logical step, since most of my previous installations consisted of multiple entities.
+A way of working I was not yet familiar before, but a logical step, since most of my previous installations consisted of multiple entities.
 Therefore I invited software artist Marcus Graf to work with me on creating a logical structure, a valuable partner with whom I already have been collaborating on several projects since our Master studies at the Artscience Interfaculty in the Hague.

 Starting from the first behavior that I already had and named as Flight, I created 4 more behaviours: murmur, sleep, separation and cohesion.
 The structure was created as a hierarchy of objects that control one or more objects within each behavior.
 Each behavior contains a clock that determines how long it will play.
 When it ends it sends a message to a patch that could be seen as the central conductor that commands to switch to another behavior at a given moment.
 This patch derived from the drawn diagram that I made in the first week of the residency.